Lal Bahadur Shastri: Family and personal life

-Shastri was 5 ft 2 inches tall and always used to wear a dhoti.
+Shastri was 5 feet 2 inches (157.5 cm) tall and always wore a dhoti.
 The only occasion on which he wore pyjamas was a dinner in honor of the Queen of the United Kingdom in 1961 in the Rashtrapati Bhavan.
 On 16 May 1928, Shastri married Lalita Devi who was from Mirzapur.
 The couple had four sons and two daughters.
 Hari Krishna Shastri is the eldest son; The eldest daughter is Kusum Shastri.
 Suman Shastri is the next eldest, whose son, Siddharth Nath Singh is a spokesman of the Bharatiya Janata Party and Minister of Health, Government of Uttar Pradesh.
 Anil Shastri is the youngest and is a member of his father's Congress Party; his son Adarsh Shastri gave up his corporate career with Apple Inc to contest the General elections of 2014 from Prayagraj on an Aam Aadmi Party ticket.
 He lost that election but was elected in 2015 as a member of the Delhi Legislative Assembly.
 Sunil Shastri who is a member of the Indian National Congress and Ashok Shastri, the youngest son who worked in the corporate world before his death at the age of 37, his wife Neera Shastri was a member of the Bharatiya Janata Party national executive.
 Other members of the family, have also been involved in the corporate and social life of India.

+Shastri was a vegetarian, non-smoker and teetotaller who preferred one meal a day.
+He was known to work eighteen hour days.